-Mr. Vlajkovic said he has seen plan sponsors that have robust wellness plans in place with two sets of contributions, one for those wishing to participate in the wellness program, and one for those who do not.
+Mr. Vlajkovic said he has seen plan sponsors that have robust wellness plans in place with a set of contributions for those wishing to participate in the wellness program and a set of contributions for those who do not.
 He said some wellness programs include simple tasks for employees to complete, such as getting their biometric screening and being physically active or other things which influence contributions.
 He said he has also seen design components that make some maintenance medications less costly if they are prescribed for the corresponding diagnosis, for example.